FAQs

 Why are we talking about ‘realizing the potential’ of Confederation Heights?

 Confederation Heights is governed by several federal and municipal policies that have evolved over the years to encourage a greater number of people and jobs to be located on existing urban, serviced lands, particularly in proximity to existing or planned public transit.
 This site has the potential to deliver a complete community.
-There is already one operational Bus Rapid Transit (BRT) route that runs along the eastern edge of Confederation Heights, parallel to Sawmill Creek.
-Two additional planned transit projects include the conversion of the O-Train line that bisects Confederation Heights in a north-south direction into Light Rail Transit (LRT) (underway) and the future development of a new BRT route along Heron Road, which cuts east-west across the Confederation Heights.
+There is already amazing access to transit with one operational Bus Rapid Transit (BRT) transitway route that runs along the eastern edge of Confederation Heights parallel to Sawmill Creek and the O-Train line 2 that bisects Confederation Heights in a north-south direction as Light Rail Transit.
+In addition, the future development of a new BRT route along Heron Road, which cuts east-west across Confederation Heights is being planned by the City.

 In October 2021, the City of Ottawa Council approved a new Official Plan for Ottawa, which will guide growth in the City for the next 25 years.
 The new Official Plan identifies Confederation Heights as a “Hub” due to its proximity to transit, a designation which is planned to provide a mix of uses at transit-supportive densities.